What help do I need?

 To find a cleaner, you can:

 Help with shopping

-- If you have trouble walking round the shops, Shopmobility lends scooters and wheelchairs to people –free or at a small charge – to use in shops and leisure facilities.
+- contact your local Shopmobility centre if you find it hard to get around.
+They lend scooters and wheelchairs to people – for free or at a small charge – to use in shops and leisure facilities

-- Volunteers from Age UK or the Royal Voluntary Service may be able to accompany you to the shops.
+- see if volunteers from Age UK or the Royal Voluntary Service can accompany you to the shops

 Help to get a hot meal